gustav-php/documentation/src/philosophy.md

 Talking about developer experience, I think Laravel does a really bad job at.
 In my opinion, I should be able to navigate and discover the namespaces and classes of my framework by simply following common sense and known naming patterns.
 After dealing 1 minute with Laravel you will encounter a `Illuminate\Support\Facades\Route` class and this is only the beginning.
 It's ecosystem is filled with terms like `Illuminate`, `Eloquent` and `Artisan` that just add an unncessecary layer of complexity.

-What if your project isn't an enterprise monolith?
+However, Laravel is great at bigger scale.
+But what if your project isn't an enterprise monolith?
 What if you want simplicity?

 I want to keep it lean.
 I rather give you a blank canvas and let you paint your project the way you want.
 No feature bloat, no complexity - just the tools you need.